spencerpeters/makesite/content/blog/2024-09-10-Diffusion-Reaction-Game.md

 but it could capture a lot of fun biology.
 You could play as a virus trying to hack a cell's defenses, as the cells get more and more complex.
-The connections to computer science could also be fun--- you could build a conditional statement, or a counter.
+The connections to computer science could also be fun--you could build a conditional statement, or a counter.

 I'll end this note with some fun speculation;
 would this kind of a programming model be of any use in computer science?
-Probably not---what a nightmare, to implement even a simple conditional or loop in simulated chemistry!
-However, Nature's programming model (in real life, not as captured by the idealized reaction-diffusion model) has some advantages.
-Computer programs running in silicon typically rely on extremely low failure rates and can be very brittle.
+Probably not--what a nightmare, to implement even a simple conditional or loop in simulated chemistry!
+However, Nature's programming model has some advantages.
+Computer programs running in silicon typically rely on extremely low hardware failure rates and are often very brittle.
 In contrast, Nature has figured out how I can run continuously for 28 years and counting without any fatal crashes.
 And what about security?
 In computer security, once a virus starts executing, it has essentially won.
-But in biology, a virus can replicate billions of times inside our bodies and still lose.
+But in biology, a virus can take control of billions of cells inside our bodies and still eventually lose.
 Would a biologically-inspired programming model suggest security measures paralleling immune systems in animals?
 Biology had to think about robustness and security from the get-go,